dary1337/yuris_editor/README.md

 - Fixed missing shadow for Windows 11
 - Fixed, the program did not read the UAC tweak
 - Added argument: /fwd (Be careful, this key erase your Windows Defender without recovery!)
 - Added Import and Export buttons bottom right
+- Added event by clicking the middle and right mouse button on Additional settings

 # Version 1.4.1.3
 - Fixed exception: "The process cannot access the file...", when you tried to check for updates after running the program with the check box "Check for updates at startup"